Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-templates.md

 ## Unified Character Template

 ### Setup
+a
 A blueprint used to create a **Unified Character** at runtime.
-Can be used in the [Unified Character Loader](xref:character-usage#unified-character-loader) component.
+Can be used in the [Unified Character Renderer](xref:character-usage#unified-character-template-renderer) component.

 > [!TIP]
 > To create a **Unified Character Template**: